-The Planning Department has refused our application on the basis that our uPVC windows would degrade the conservation area.
-However there are numerous examples of lower quality uPVC replacements throughout the area, which we feel have already compromised the character of the conservation area.
+The planning department has refused our application on the basis that our uPVC windows & doors would degrade the building and the conservation area.
+However the proposed replacements are to the rear of the property and cannot be seen from any public viewpoint.
+There is also numerous examples of uPVC in the area.